Australia and Fiji sign new defence alliance, expanding Pacific security partnerships

 - Anthony Albanese arrived in Fiji on Sunday at the start of his Pacific trip

-- Albanese will meet PNG Prime Minister James Marape and Tonga's Prime Minister Lord Fakafanua in Brisbane on Wednesday
+- Anthony Albanese will meet PNG Prime Minister James Marape and Tonga's Prime Minister Lord Fakafanua in Brisbane on Wednesday

 - The Pukpuk Treaty between Australia and PNG entered into force nine months after it was signed